|

 gorilla.
 Completed her doctoral work at University of Cambridge in England.

-Persuaded by Louis Leakey to study the Gorrila, she established the Karisoke Research Center in 1967
+Persuaded by Louis Leakey to study the Gorilla, she established the Karisoke Research Center in 1967

 the endangered mountain gorilla.